nmarshall23/secrets-of-the-chromaticaster-modpack/README.md

 Licensing
 =========

-My content is Licensed under MIT License.
+Content I have created is licensed under the MIT License.
+This covers the modtweaker scripts, any lore text, configuration customizations, and Quests.

 However that License does give anyone permission to distribute a compete build of the pack.

-Also the art assets in `/common/resources/customitems/textures/items/` are licensed under. <FIXME> List each file.
+You will need to check each mod's distribution licensing.

+Also the art assets in `/common/resources/customitems/textures/items/` and in the `jmod-project/sotc.jmod/assets/sotc.jmod/textures` where copied from included mods.
+I had to create custom items, often because a mod coded that item in a clever but incompatable way.
+Or because I needed that item not to be a subtype.

+<FIXME> List each art file, and the licensing that mod uses.

 Tool Progression